theotherp/nzbhydra2/nativeNotes.md

 Update readme.md
 Test release on nzbhydra2-build
 Get OK from all container managers
-If backup of database recognized that the db is invalid show warning in UI show notifications for windows, configurable

-Discord announcement:
-***
 General:
 Migrate successfully on windows and linux
 Make wrapper catch common errors (like freetype or whatever) and link to a wiki page
 Maintainers: java needs to be installed for the database migration to work Try to get to work self hosted windows runner so that the release can be triggered from github

+Discord announcement:
+***

 @everyone I'm looking for beta testers for the next major release.

 You don't need to know anything special.
 You'd just need to make a copy of your hydra folder (or the config folder if you use docker) and then download and run a new release or docker which I'll provide.
 Unfortunately if you don't run docker, windows or linux x64 the new release type will not work for you (e.g. mac m1 or raspberry pi).
-You will still be able to update but nothing will change for you so I don't need beta testers for you.
+You will still be able to update but nothing will change for you so I don't need beta testers for that.

 If you're interested give this a thumbs up and I'll invite you to a channel with instructions.
+The test should start sunday or monday.

 Everybody else will get the update soon if everything goes as planned.

 Disclaimer: It's a beta test, so expect problems ;-) It may be possible to keep the test instance running until the full release is there but it may not.
 So any history or settings changes you make to this test instance may get lost.
 ***